CONSERVATION WORK

 Midwest Snake Hibernaculum Trip 2025

-A copperhead den, written about in the 1940s by a well-known herpetologist, found along a rocky bluff in rural Kansas, was my first targeted site.
-I found the area on maps years ago, and within an hour of searching the site I was able to pinpoint the location, see the closeness of the photos and even match up the cracks on the main gestation rock used by the snakes.
-A homeowner living in the property that now resides above the den said they still see copperheads, although I think the population is probably quite different than it was as the area is now heavily gown in.
-The second photo is from an article written in the late 1800s about a prairie rattlesnake den in Oklahoma, discovered by General Custer's troops during the Civil War.
-The site is now on Fort Sill property, in an off-limits area, so I wasn’t able to reach the actual crevice, but I located it by the very close description and was able to see it and match up the site from across the river.
-2025. *CLICK ON PHOTOS TO ENLARGE
+My first targeted site was a copperhead den in rural Kansas, written about in the 1940s by a well-known herpetologist, nestled along a rocky bluff.
+I had identified the area on maps years prior, and within an hour of searching, I was able to pinpoint the den, match the cracks on the main gestation rock, and confirm its alignment with historical photos.
+A current homeowner noted that copperheads are still occasionally seen, though the population is likely very different now, with the area heavily overgrown.
+The second photo shows a prairie rattlesnake den in Oklahoma, documented in an article from the late 1800s as discovered by General Custer’s troops during the Civil War.
+The site now lies on Fort Sill property and is off-limits, but I was able to locate the precise area and view it from across the river, matching its description to the historical account. *CLICK ON PHOTOS TO ENLARGE

-A prarie rattlesnake found at a historic site in Colorado, once known to harbor the largest population in the state.
+A prairie rattlesnake found at a historic site in Colorado, once known to harbor the largest population in the state.
 2025.

 View from one of the arches along the rocky bluffs at the site in Colorado.
-It's also possible the carcass to the right is the remnants of a cougar kill.
+It's possible that the carcass to the right is the remnants of a cougar kill.
 2025.

 More pictures of views, prairie rattlesnakes and a bull snake at the site in Colorado (and me). *CLICK ON PHOTOS TO ENLARGE